oronBortman/integrateFlutterOpenCV/README.md

 y = coordinate y of the note

-numOfNotes = The number of the notes in the chord
+numOfNotes = The number of the notes of the chord